Galapagos Wildlife in December

 Frigatebirds

-Male frigatebirds inflating their red gular sacs to attract females
+Two male magnificent frigatebirds inflating their red gular sacs to attract females.
+Behind them, a juvenile female.

-Females, on the other hand, are distinguished by their white-feathered chests and slightly larger size compared to males.
-Juvenile frigatebirds have white heads and chests, gradually developing their adult plumage as they mature.
+Females are recognizable by their white-feathered chests and slightly larger size, while juveniles sport white heads and chests, gradually transitioning to adult plumage as they mature.

-Left: a juvenile frigatebird; Top right: a female; Bottom right: a breeding colony of frigatebirds
+Left: a juvenile great frigatebird; Top right: a young female MFB; Bottom right: frigatebird colony

 Galapagos Finches